xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 ```

 Now, you'll find that you  can use multiple-line "programs."
 The
-only restriction is that you can't separate an IF or  WHILE token
+only restriction is that you can't separate an `IF` or  `WHILE` token
 from its predicate.

 Now we're ready to include  the  assignment  statements.
 Simply
-change  that  call  to  Other  in  procedure  Block  to a call to
+change  that  call  to  `Other`  in  procedure  `Block`  to a call to
-Assignment, and add  the  following procedure, copied from one of
+`Assignment`, and add  the  following procedure, copied from one of
 our  earlier  programs.
-Note   that   Assignment   now  calls
+Note   that   `Assignment`   now  calls
-BoolExpression, so that we can assign Boolean variables.
+`BoolExpression`, so that we can assign Boolean variables.

 ```delphi
 {--------------------------------------------------------------}